 Choosing a name for your projects is hard: the name should reflect the style and spirit of the project, it should also be catchy and easy to remember.

 Projects themselves must be referenced anyway, which is why I usually refer to them using code names, but be careful to find a real name as soon as you can or else you’re going to stick with the code name.
 This is an easy solution, but most of the time you can do a lot better just giving it a little bit more thought.

 For our AdventureJam project we started with the code name The daily routine, but after some time we decided to call the game Routine.
 In this case I think we’ve been lucky to have found a good name from the beginning of the project.

-I’m happy to begin to tackle this broad topic with a little game, and hopefully it will help me and my team comprehend how almost every aspect of our existence has its own meaning, even when they become part of our routine.
+How does almost every aspect of our existence have its own meaning, even when they become part of our routine?